Pav85/nationality-predicting-app/README.md

 ## Questions

-For inquiries, please open an issue or contact me at
+For inquiries, please open an issue or contact me at pawel.werbowy@gmail.com.
+Check out more of my work at [GitHub - Pav85](https://github.com/Pav85).

+## License

+This project is licensed under the MIT license.